iossifovlab/snakeobjects/documentation/tutorial.rst

 that the order of the dependencies is preserved in the object graph.
 The implementation for the single target of the ``trio`` objects depends on this
 order: father's sample, mother's sample, child's sample.
-See the content bellow and copy it into the new ``trio.snakemake`` file in the pipeline directory:
+See the content bellow and copy it into the new ``trio.snakefile`` file in the pipeline directory:

 .. literalinclude:: snakeobjectsTutorial/solutions/final/pipeline/trio.snakefile
     :emphasize-lines: 5